 One final difference: honeybees can only sting once before dying.
 Bumblebees can sting multiple times, but they do not form swarms like honeybees and they only sting when truly provoked.

 Both bee types are safe enough to host in your backyard, so take sensible precautions and don’t let fear of stings prevent you from planting wildﬂowers to attract bees and reverse decades of habitat loss.
-You can either do this in your own yard or in unattended areas through the use of seed bombs.
+You can either do this in your own yard or in unattended areas through the use of seed balls.
 You’ll not only be helping to save our endangered bees, but you’ll able to appreciate their differences for yourself!

 - 7 Tips for Turning Your Family’s Backyard into a Pollinator’s Paradise